caltechads/nginx-ldap-auth-service/doc/source/contributing.rst

 #.
 Checkout a new branch, named for yourself and a summary of what you're trying to accomplish.
 #.
 Make a change
 #.
 Make sure all tests passed
 #.
+Update the documentation and ensure that it looks correct.
+#.
 Commit changes to your branch
 #.
 Merge your changes into master and push.